Jmdiaz1998/IAD_HelloWorld/README.md

 Submitted by: **Jorge Miguel Diaz**

-**Hell World, From Jorge** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hell World, From Jorge** is an android app that shows my image alongside other information about myself.

-Time spent: **4** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features